root-foundation/root/README.md

 **Artificial intelligence will enable _many_ more activities than it will render unnecessary**.
 The range of activities we have witnessed throughout human history will eventually be a drop in the ocean of activities that will eventually exist.
 While it's impossible to predict the nature of these activities, we _can_ predict that they will be increasingly _similar_: i.e. ability in one will increasingly translates to ability in all, and that they will be highly complex with increasingly extreme outcomes.

-**Notions of separate domains and roles will dissolve**.
-As our activities become more complex and alike, rigidly defined domains and roles won't exist.
-We are seeing early signs of this: roles within startups are converging towards a singular "founder" role, and startups themselves are becoming much more than just "technology" companies.
-This means that the competition pool for roles and companies grows as ability transfers more easily across activities.

-**Being outcompeted from _above_ will be the norm.** Companies operating at higher levels of complexity will more quickly render more number of companies operating at lower levels of complexity unnecessary.
-For example: a more general robotics company will render many, many domains specific robotics companies (e.g. agriculture robotics company) obsolete.
-Previously, due to slow pace of change, domain specific companies had time to survive and thrive.
-As AGI rapidly advances, more niche companies will be rendered obsolete more quickly by a more general company (i.e., operating at a higher level of complexity) offering a competing service.

-It will become exponentially more difficult to grow _upwards_: i.e start small and grow ambitious, forcing the most ambitious to _start_ from above.

 **Such change will accelerate.** It is not only technological advancement that causes such change.
 Any progress (more equal opportunity, better training, etc.) amplifies these changes.
 Even if AI progress halted for 5 years (unlikely), we would still see accelerating change because we've barely utilized the current technology itself.

 ---

 AGI is a fundamentally different kind of advancement than we've ever seen because it cuts away activities below a certain complexity threshold, _across the board_.
 Previous advancements (such as computers, smartphones, internet, etc.) did not make less complex work in _all_ domains irrelevant.
 Even as the reach of software and the internet grew, less complex work continued to exist in various domains (agriculture, supply chain, delivery, etc.).

 In other words, previous advancements did not _force_ _everyone_ towards highly complex work.
 But, AGI does.
-It is this aggressive universal impact of AGI that elevates all human activity away from less complex work towards highly complex work — which have more extreme outcomes.
-And increasingly, these new activities will be more alike: ability will transfer more seamlessly between them.
+It is this universal impact of AGI that elevates all human activity towards highly complex work — which have more extreme outcomes.

 We call this phenomenon in which our activities acceleratingly evolve to be more complex _and_ alike — towards a _highly complex_, _singular_ activity — [Convergence](Convergence.md).
-All of our predictions about what a post AGI world will look like are derived from this fundamental phenomenon.
-AGI, and more broadly any human progress, *accelerates convergence*.

 ---